sonicfurqan/CSS-101/06. psudo classes/readme.md

-# Psudo classes
+# Pseudo-classes

-    psudo classes allows styling of element in diffrent state example on hovor or on focus
+    pseudo-classes allow styling of an element in different state example on hover or on focus

-## Types of psudo selector
+## Types of a pseudo selector

 1. State (:) -> defined after the colon ":" for targeting perticular state of element
 ```css